RithanyaLoganathan1509/19AI304-Fundamentals-of-C-Programming-2025-Odd-M3/README.md

     int found = 0;

-    // Find saddle point
     for (i = 0; i < m; i++) {

         min = a[i][0];
         pos[0][0] = i;
         pos[0][1] = 0;

-        // Minimum in the row
         for (j = 1; j < m; j++) {
             if (a[i][j] < min) {
                 min = a[i][j];